Wallace Southam: Amateur composer

+Books

-In the 1980s Southam and Stone produced A Day to Remember, a children's picture book by Stone that included a carol by Southam (“The Christmas Message”) at the end.
-It was published by the Four Winds Press in 1981.
-And in 1986 Turret published Poems for Clocks, a collaboration between Southam and Edward Lucie-Smith (Southam had already set Lucie-Smith's poem Silence in 1967), again in a limited edition, this time 300 copies.
+In 1979 The Charge of the Mouse Brigade, a children's book by Bernard Stone, illustrated by Tony Ross and with music by Southam, was published in a limited edition by the Andersen Press.
+In 1981 Southam and Stone produced A Day to Remember, a children's picture book by Stone that included a carol by Southam ("The Christmas Message") at the end.
+It was published by the Four Winds Press.
+And in 1986, Turret published Poems for Clocks, a collaboration between Southam and Edward Lucie-Smith (Southam had already set Lucie-Smith's poem Silence in 1967), again in a limited edition, this time 300 copies.

+Death

 Southam died on 14 May 1990 in Chiswick, aged 89.